The Impact of OWI/DUI on Concealed Pistol License (CPL) in Michigan

 What to Do If Charged with OWI While Holding a Concealed Pistol License

-If you’ve been pulled over and charged with an OWI in Michigan, the way you manage the situation can significantly affect your CPL and legal standing.
+If you’ve been pulled over and charged with an OWI in Michigan, the way you manage the situation can significantly affect your CPL and legal standing—especially if you’re planning to begin the Michigan concealed pistol license application process.

 pistol with bullets | concealed permit license | dui attorney grand rapids